rmulhol/rmulhol.github.io/_posts/2004-09-14-testing-instance-methods.markdown

 How can this be?
 I haven’t changed the method!

 Well, now that I’ve nested my (instance) method inside of a class, the test needs to initialize an instance of that class upon which it can call my method.
-Changing the tests like this solves our problem:
+Changing the test like this solves our problem:

 {% highlight ruby %}
 require 'hello_world'